Epstein–Barr virus–associated lymphoproliferative diseases: Extranodal NK/T cell lymphoma, nasal type

 The diagnosis of ENKTL depends upon finding EBV and granzyme B in the disease's lymphoid tumor cells.
 Treatment varies with grade.
 For cancer grade I and II localized diseases, the recommended treatment is radiation directed at the tumor lesions plus a chemotherapy regimen such as DeVIC (dexamethasone, etoposide, ifosfamide, and carboplatin).
 Reported overall long-term survival and progression-free survival rates in Japan for individuals treated with this regimen are 72% and 61%, respectively.
-For stage III and IV disease, a more aggressive treatment regimen is used, SMILE (dexamethasone, methotrexate, leucovorin, ifosamide, L-asparaginase, and etoposide followed, in patients with ≥2 risk factors, by allogeneic bone marrow stem cell transplantation); this regimen reportedly achieves complete response and five-year survival rates of 87% and 73%, respectively.
+For stage III and IV disease, a more aggressive treatment regimen is used, SMILE (dexamethasone, methotrexate, leucovorin, ifosamide, L-asparaginase, and etoposide treatment followed, in patients with ≥2 risk factors, by hematopoietic stem cell transplantation from unrelated donors).
+This regimen reportedly achieves complete response and five-year survival rates of 87% and 73%, respectively.
 Reported complete response and five-year survival rates for relapsed or refractory ENKTL treated with the SMILE regimen are 45% and 47%, respectively.
 PD-L1 (programmed death-ligand 1) functions to suppress the proliferation of antigen-specific T cells and promote the survival of inflammation-suppressing T cells; it is over-expressed in >80% of ENKTL cases.
 Preparations of the monoclonal antibody directed against PD-L1 have given encouraging results in small clinical trials on patients with relapsed/refractory ENKTL.
 For example, pembrolizumab achieved clinical response in 8 of 15 patients and nivolumab in 2 of 3 patients with recurrent/refractory ENKTL.
 Pembrolizumab is now included as a treatment option for recurrent/refractory ENKTL by the National Comprehensive Cancer Network.